lacasseio/native-samples/swift/system-library-as-module/README.md

-# Using a module for a system library with Swift (system-library-as-module)
+# Using a module for a system library with Swift

 Existing system libraries can be wrapped in user defined `module.modulemap` files.